demisto/content/Packs/ServiceNow/README.md

 # What does this pack do?

-- View, create, update, or delete a ServiceNow ticket directly from the Cortex XSOAR and enrich it with Cortex XSOAR data.
+- View, create, update, or delete a ServiceNow ticket directly from Cortex XSOAR and enrich it with Cortex XSOAR data.
 - View, create, update, and delete records from any ServiceNow table.
 - Query ServiceNow data with the ServiceNow query syntax.